Yu-Gi-Oh! Sevens: Trading Card Game

+Rush Duels

 No new card mechanics were introduced into the main card game.
 Instead, a new format separate from the main game was introduced exclusively for the Japanese and Korean market named Rush Duels.
 Normal Summoning is unlimited, though Tribute Summon rules for Level 5 or higher monsters still apply.
 All card effects are "soft" once per turn, meaning a card's effect can be used once per copy.
 If a player can summon or use another copy of the same card, they may use its effect again.
 Card effects are now sectioned into "Requirement" and "Effect" boxes for easier reading.
 Players can only use cards designed for Rush Duels, which have a special frame and a "RUSH DUEL" tag at the bottom of the card.
 Rush Duels also uses its own exclusive card pool with many cards not found in the main game.
 Certain imported cards from the main game are known as "Legend Cards".
-Each player is allowed one copy of one Legend Card in their deck.
+Each player is allowed up to three Legend Cards in their deck, one of each type of card (monster, spell, trap).

-Following a rule update in January 2023, unofficially called "Rush Master Rule 2", players are now allowed to use one Legend card per Card Type in a deck (one Spell, one Trap, and one Monster).
+Although the physical card game for Rush Duels is exclusive to the Asian markets, the format had been made available worldwide on digital formats through the Western release for the game Yu-Gi-Oh!
+Rush Duel: Dawn of the Battle Royale!!.
+The format was also added to the global release of Yu-Gi-Oh!
+Duel Links starting in September 2023.

 Reception

-Critic reception for Yu-Gi-Oh!
-Sevens is mixed.
-Mellisa Camacho wrote for Common Sense Media that younger kids "may find what's happening a little confusing at times" but the anime is "lively enough to be entertaining."
-She gave a rating of 3 out of 5 stars.
+Mellisa Camacho gave a mixed review of the series for Common Sense Media, giving the series a rating of 3 out of 5 stars, and writing that younger kids "may find what's happening a little confusing at times" but the anime is "lively enough to be entertaining."